Influenza Vaccine

 Once a year

 Every year, approximately 20% to 30% of children contract the influenza virus, serving as the primary source of transmission within the general population.
 Babies and children are at high risk of contracting the flu and developing complications such as pneumonia.
 In serious cases, the disease may even result in hospitalization and death.
-The risk of severe flu is even higher in children with heart diseases, respiratory diseases and neurological diseases.
+The risk of severe flu is even higher in children with heart diseases, respiratory diseases, and neurological diseases.

 The influenza vaccine is safe and effective, providing protection throughout a single winter.
 Every fall, a vaccine is produced against the strains of influenza viruses anticipated to be the most prevalent in the next year.
 The recommendation to get vaccinated is particularly essential for individuals who are at high risk for serious complications from influenza, especially infants and young children between six months and five years old.

 Vaccination schedule: every year in the fall, the vaccine is administered to second, third, and fourth-grade children in schools.
-In special education schools, the vaccine is administered from first grade to ninth grade.
+In special education schools, the vaccine is administered from first grade to sixth grade.
 It is recommended to get vaccinated in September-October to be prepared for the winter.

-How many doses are needed:
+How many doses are needed?

 Type of vaccine | Vaccine composition | Vaccine administration |

-Inactivated | Inactivated viruses | Until the age of 3 - by injection to the thigh; from the age of 3 - by injection to the arm |
+Inactivated | Inactivated viruses | Until the age of 3—by injection to the thigh; from the age of 3—by injection to the arm |

-Live attenuated | Live attenuated viruses that cannot multiply at normal internal body temperature | Nasal spray |
+Live attenuated | Live attenuated viruses that cannot multiply at normal body temperature | Nasal spray |

 -